Last Updated on August 15, 2022 by Alexander Burgemeester

 However, sometimes that’s just not possible; society has conditioned us to believe that family is for life, that we should do everything in our power to keep our families together.

 Reading Suggestion: How to deal with a narcissistic son in law?

 But when there are members who have no desire to anything else but cause disruption, you will need to separate yourself from them.

-There are some people who come from a narcissistic family; all of their family members are narcissists, and they just about managed to dodge the narcissist bullet.
+Some people come from a narcissistic family; all of their family members are narcissists, and they just about managed to dodge the narcissist bullet.

 A toxic family member is no different than a toxic friendship or a toxic romantic relationship; it’s only a matter of time before you get fed up and leave.

-Take the same approach with your narcissistic brother or they will destroy your self esteem and suck the life out of you.
+Take the same approach with your narcissistic brother, or they will destroy your self-esteem and suck your life out.

 A lot of empowerment will come from understanding your narcissistic brother if you choose to view it that way.
 It’s important to understand that now you are armed with this information, it is not your responsibility to try and fix them.